ImanMahmoudinasab/r-and-d/README.md

 ## Cypress

 ### Opening Cypress
-Run this command to open the Cypress: `npx cypress open`
+Run this command to open the Cypress: `npx cypress open`.
+By adding `"cypress:open": "cypress open"` to `package.json` now you can run `npm run cypress:open`.